|Guide||♦||90 Triplogs||Active Topic|

-There is a relatively new trailhead, so don't head for the San Pedro overlook, rather start from the new signed small parking area for the Green Mountain trail.
+There is a relatively new trailhead, so don't head for the San Pedro overlook.
+Instead, start from the newly signed small parking area for the Green Mountain trail.
 It quickly climbs up and away from the trailhead over a ridge.
-Now you start switchbacking down Green Mountain.
+Now you begin switchbacking down Green Mountain.
 Immediately there are great views to your left and a lovely pine forest.
 Very quickly, you come to a junction for the Brush Corrals trail - hang right at a signed intersection.

-You gradually wind down the mountain, enjoying nice views.
-Enjoy the trees and groundcover including an adunbance of brilliant green ferns.
-You also trek out and around a couple of nice ridges offering huge views of the San Pedro River valley and the Galiuro Mts.
-After about 1.25 miles or so you will come to another signed trail intersection for Brush Corrals Shortcut trail (a loop possibility exists here).
+You gradually wind down the mountain, enjoying excellent views.
+Enjoy the trees and groundcover, including an abundance of bright green ferns.
+You also trek out and around a couple of nice ridges offering vast views of the San Pedro River valley and the Galiuro Mts.
+After about 1.25 miles or so, you will come to another signed trail intersection for Brush Corrals Shortcut trail (a loop possibility exists here).
 Again follow the way of Green Mt to the General Hitchcock campground, which is the final destination.

-Continue winding along the easy to follow trail until you come to a signed intersection for a spur trail to Maverick spring.
-Keep on going scrambling along some boulders and washes until you ultimately come to a signed intersection at a nice saddle (Bear Saddle I believe).
+Continue winding along the easy-to-follow trail until you reach a signed intersection for a spur trail to Maverick spring.
+Keep on going scrambling along some boulders and washes until you ultimately come to a signed junction at a nice saddle (Bear Saddle, I believe).
 Another spur trail leads off to Mt Guthrie, but that's for another day.
 Hang a right over the ridge/saddle and start a more pronounced descent.
 Here the hike takes on a slightly different feel as you start down the uppermost reaches of Bear Canyon.
-Very pleasant part of the hike here.
-The trail reaches and follows the canyon down for a waysm, crossing over the wash then sort of scrambling cross country.
-Sometimes the trail is a little faint, but cairns are abundant and if you pay attention you'll be fine.
+An enjoyable part of the trek here.
+The trail reaches and follows the canyon down to cross over the wash then scramble cross country.
+Sometimes the course is a little faint, but cairns are abundant, and if you pay attention, you'll be fine.

-Finally you again reach a more pronounced descent then reach the canyon bottom again, crisscrossing over the sandy wash.
+Finally, you again reach a more pronounced descent then reach the canyon bottom again, crisscrossing over the sandy wash.
 There is ridiculous vegetation here, probably my favorite part of the hike.
-You basically are now at the General Hitchcock campground and soon enough you'll see some tables and stuff.
-I not sure that this site is currently open, but I saw nobody today..other than a ton of birds singing and rummaging about.
-Hammer your lunch and get ready for that climb back up and out. - Jun 03 2005 fricknaleyCoronado FS Reports
+You are nearly at the General Hitchcock campground, and soon enough, you'll see some tables and stuff.
+I not sure that this site is currently open, but I saw nobody today other than a ton of birds singing and rummaging.
+Hammer your lunch and get ready for that climb back up and out.

 The Green Mountain Trail leads from a trailhead at the San Pedro Vista on the Catalina Highway to the General Hitchcock Campground.
 Good views start as soon as you step out of your car here where the Galiuro Mountains, Mount Graham and the wide San Pedro River Valley are framed by the pines and firs that cling to the slope below the overlook.